Powering Positive Social Change through Art

 CAT Institute Fellows are provided with more than 60 hours of training, which occur during intensive two-day sessions and in lab team assignments.
 The training takes place over the course of five months and is supplemented by professional development opportunities offered through the CAT Institute.

 The rigorous five-month curriculum includes training on partnership and survival strategies, mediation and conflict resolution, learning styles, teaching strategies, public relations, identifying funding sources, legal and liability issues in the arts and social services, assessment techniques and advocacy.
 Fellows are required to complete homework assignments of extensive reading and the development of lab teams.

 The methods employed within the training include lectures, discussions, critical response to reading assignments, site visits, review of case studies, interactions with community, writing assignments, participating in interactive projects with demonstrations, and viewing performances.

 CAT Institute trainings are led by community arts practitioners who come with a broad range of experiences working with communities in a creative capacity.
-Current CAT Institute faculty include Jane Ellen Ibur, Bill Cleveland, Renee Franklin, Sue Greenberg, Stefani Weeden-Smith, Shelly Goebl-Parker, Kathryn Bentley, Regina Martinez, Roseann Weiss, Liz Pund, and Lisa Harper-Chang as well as other CAT Institute alumni.
+Recent CAT Institute faculty include Jane Ellen Ibur, Bill Cleveland, Renee Franklin, Sue Greenberg, Stefani Weeden-Smith, Shelly Goebl-Parker, Kathryn Bentley, Regina Martinez, Roseann Weiss, Liz Pund, and Lisa Harper-Chang as well as other CAT Institute alumni.